jhkeem/Julian_Portfolio/README.md

 __Google Analytics Professional Certificate__
 *online courses by [Google](https://www.coursera.org)*
 An intensive course in Data Analytics with Spreadsheet, SQL, Tableau and R.
-*the sixth course of total 8 courses in progress*
+*the last course of total 8 courses in progress*

 ## Education